Are you ready for a Membership upgrade?

 Are there any tangible benefits to a Membership upgrade?
 Absolutely!

-Students may be aware that on graduation to Diploma their upgrade to Graduate Level 1 is at a discounted rate, setting them on their professional Pilates career path.
+Students may be aware that on graduation they can upgrade their membership at a discounted rate*, setting them on their Pilates career path.
 And there are further benefits as you continue to rise up the scale:

-- Mat members upgrading to Level 1 accrue 15PDPs for completing their Diploma as well as gaining access to the online Journal of Bodywork and Movement Therapies
+- Group members upgrading to Studio Instructor or Professional Level 1 accrue 15PDPs for completing their Diploma as well as gaining access to the online Journal of Bodywork and Movement Therapies

-- Completing your Advanced Diploma of Pilates Instruction whilst at Level 1 allows you to automatically upgrade to Level 2.
-It is also worth 15PDPs on graduation for any of the Full Membership levels.
+- Completing your Advanced Diploma of Pilates Instruction whilst at Professional Level 1 allows you to automatically upgrade to Professional Level 2.
+It is also worth 15PDPs on graduation for any of the Professional Membership levels.

 Other PAA member benefits linked to Membership level :

-- All Full members gain access to the online Journal of Bodywork and Movement Therapies
+- All Studio and Professional members gain access to the online Journal of Bodywork and Movement Therapies

-- Level 3 members may submit applications to present a class at the PAA Conference
+- Professional Level 3 members may submit applications to present a class at the PAA Conference

-- Trainer Level 2 members may submit applications to present a workshop at the PAA Conference
+- Professional Trainer Level 2 members may submit applications to present a workshop at the PAA Conference

 So don’t delay!
 If it’s over a year since you last checked, you are possibly entitled to a higher level than you currently are!